Kovalivska/streamlit-time-series/README.md

 # Streamlit Time Series Forecasting App

-This repository contains a Streamlit-based application for time series forecasting using XGBoost.
+This repository contains a [**Streamlit-based application for time series forecasting using XGBoost**](https://kovalivska-streamlit-time-series-appapp-5riwmt.streamlit.app/).
 It allows users to upload a CSV file, train a model, visualize the results, and make predictions.

 ### Logic of the Code